"Regulatory barriers likely to be contentious and most significant obstacles to UK-US trade"

 - A need to settle the UK’s position in the multilateral trading system before meaningful and substantive negotiations with the US can commence.

-Rorden Wilkinson, Professor of Global Political Economy and Deputy Pro-Vice-Chancellor at the University of Sussex, added: “In the short term, the UK’s capacity to negotiate a mutually beneficial trade deal with the US is likely to be limited.
+Rorden Wilkinson, Professor of Global Political Economy and Deputy Pro-Vice-Chancellor at the University of Sussex, commented: “In the short term, the UK’s capacity to negotiate a mutually beneficial trade deal with the US is likely to be limited.
 Given the regulatory obstacles ahead and the likely impact they may have on public support, this might not be a bad thing.
 The best the two governments can probably hope for is a limited agreement underlining their desire to work together.”

-Marc Busch, Karl F. Landegger Professor of International Business Diplomacy at Georgetown University, commented: “Amidst the tensions over Trump's Section 232 and Section 301 tariffs, and the increasingly complex questions about Brexit, lies the promise of a US-UK free trade deal.
+Marc Busch, Karl F. Landegger Professor of International Business Diplomacy at Georgetown University, added: “Amidst the tensions over Trump's Section 232 and Section 301 tariffs, and the increasingly complex questions about Brexit, lies the promise of a US-UK free trade deal.
 Our group of scholars sees the challenges that lie ahead, yet recognises the opportunity as an important one, not just for Washington and London, but for the transatlantic trade relationship more generally.”